SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/exports.md

 Specify the subject of the email.
 This field is pre-filled, but may be modified.

 Enter the actual email message.
 Available placeholders are {host}, {binaryId}.
 The default value is "File with exported data can be downloaded from {host}/inventory/binaries/{binaryId}".
-Note that to create a clickable link in the email, you need to add "https://" to the link.
+Note that to create a clickable link in the email, you must add "https://" to the link.
 For example: "A file with exported data can be downloaded from https://{tenant-domain}/inventory/binaries/{binaryId}."

 >**Info:** Note that the corresponding emails are send with "text/html" as content type.